The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Methodology

 \subsection{Causal Methods for Average Treatment Effects}

-Many causal inference methods rely on the concept of a propensity score \citep{rosenbaum1983central}, which is defined as the probability of receiving treatment given baseline covariates.
+Many causal inference methods rely on the concept of a propensity score \citep{rosenbaum1983central}, which is defined as the probability of receiving treatment given baseline covariates $X$.
 For a binary treatment $W \in \{0,1\}$, the propensity score denoted by $e(X)$ is given by

-This scalar summary of multiple covariates facilitates covariate balance between treated and control groups, aiming to replicate the distributional balance of a randomized experiment.
 Propensity scores are generally unknown quantities but can be estimated using logistic regression or machine learning methods.

 Propensity scores are used to estimate treatment effects in several ways.
 Inverse probability weighting (IPW) is a class of estimators that assigns weights to individuals to create a pseudo-population where the distribution of covariates is balanced between treatment groups.
-For an individual $i$ with covariates $X_i$ when the ATE is the estimand of interest, weights are computed as

-where $\hat{e}(X_i)$ is the estimated propensity score.
-This weight is larger for individuals in groups with a lower probability of treatment assignment, adjusting for selection bias by up-weighting underrepresented individuals \citep{hirano2003efficient}.
+These weights are larger for individuals in groups with a lower probability of treatment assignment, adjusting for selection bias by up-weighting underrepresented individuals \citep{hirano2003efficient}.
 If conditional exchangeability holds in the true population, then marginal exchangeability holds in the pseudo-population.
-Thus the ATE can then be estimated by the weighted difference in outcomes:
+Thus the ATE can then be estimated by the weighted difference in outcomes,